Gear ?

 This is the Gitzo GM2542 carbon fibre monopod.
 It’s perfect for when you don’t want to carry a tripod around all day but still want some steady support.
 Fully closed this monopod is 54 cm which makes it easy to fit into your camera bag and will extend all the way up to 164 cm.
 Surprisingly I actually favour carrying this over my Tripod as it’s much quicker to setup than a tripod if you are moving around a lot.
 I also attach the Wimberly MonoGimbal Head MH-100 which gives you great flexibility when tracking subjects.

-Don’t let this plastic “saucepan style” dish fool you…. simply put this on the ground attach your gimbal or ball head and you’ll be ready for those ultra low ground eye level shots.
-I use this for photographing birds over the lake to keep your camera level with the water which gives you those incredibly blurry looking backgrounds.
+Don’t let the look of this plastic “saucepan style” dish fool you…. it may not look like much but attach your gimbal or ball head to it and you’ll be ready to capture those ultra low ground level eye shots every time!
+I really like using this for photographing birds over the lake as it puts your camera almost on the ground making you level with the water which gives you incredible looking foreground and backgrounds instead of having to awkwardly crouch down trying to get the shot.
 You can buy these from LensCoat’s website (shipped from USA) and there’s several different colours to choose from.

 F-stop TILOPA 50L DuraDiamond